libsidplayfp/VICE-testprogs/CIA/shiftregister/cia-sdr-icr/readme.txt

 -4485 tests are assumed to pass only on 6526 with the timestamp 4485. these will then NOT pass the equivalent tests without -4485.

+-generic tests will pass on all CIAs, as they skip the differences.

 To confirm the above, please make sure to really run ALL programs and tell which fail and which do not.